Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/multiview/usage.rst

 *****

-For example, we will take an existing blend file that was made for monoscopic rendering and transform it in stereo-3d ready.
+For example, we will take an existing blend file that was made for monoscopic rendering and transform it to be stereo 3D ready.

 .. figure:: /images/multiview_workflow_render_anaglyph.png
    :width: 700px